 Mark Cooper, portfolio manager of First Eagle Investment Management:

 My number one thing I do for generating investment ideas is reading.
-And different people learn differently and different people process information differently.
-And as students of mine have heard in the past, I don’t hear very well so I don’t process things audibly very well.
+Different people learn differently and different people process information differently.
+As students of mine have heard in the past, I don’t hear very well so I don’t process things audibly very well.
 I don’t spend a lot of time talking on the phone to people, having conversations with other investors as smart as they may be, and often smarter than me or who have very good ideas.
-But sharing ideas is not something that I spend time doing.
+Sharing ideas is not something that I spend time doing.
 I want to look for ideas and read various sources of information, and try to have an idea of what’s going on in the world.
 How do I see things?
 Where do I see opportunities?
 Reading probably is the number one thing.
-I will use screens as well, and the reason I do that—I didn’t use it as much in the past when I was focused really exclusively on one sector and one industry—but as I’ve become more of a generalist and I have positions in companies in pretty much every sector around the world, in many different countries, I find it harder and harder to filter out from 6,000 or 7,000 maybe possible equity securities that trade above $1 billion [in] U.S. market cap.
+I will use screens as well, and the reason I do that — I didn’t use it as much in the past when I was focused really exclusively on one sector and one industry — but as I’ve become more of a generalist and I have positions in companies in pretty much every sector around the world, in many different countries, I find it harder and harder to filter out from 6,000 or 7,000 maybe possible equity securities that trade above $1 billion [in] U.S. market cap.
 I want to filter that list down to a more manageable list, which we can watch.
-And we do use a quantitative approach to do that, to narrow down the universe.
-But the idea being it’s all about saving time, improving our search process and focusing on those ideas that might be potentially interesting at the right price.
+We use a quantitative approach to narrow down the universe — it’s all about saving time, improving our search process, and focusing on those ideas that might be potentially interesting at the right price.

 Josh Tarasoff, general partner of Greenlea Lane Capital: